GenisGE/evalAdmix/README.md

 	 Setup (optional):

 	       -P 1 number of threads
-	       -autosomeMax 23	 autosome ends with this chromsome -nIts 5	 number of iterations to do for frequency correction; if set to 0 calculates correlation without correction (fast but biased)
+	       -autosomeMax 23	 autosome ends with this chromsome (needed only if genotype (plink) input) -nIts 5	 number of iterations to do for frequency correction; if set to 0 calculates correlation without correction (fast but biased)
 	       -useSites 1.0	 proportion of sites to use to calculate correlation of residuals -useInds filename     path to tab delimited file with first column containing all individuals ID and second column with 1 to include individual in analysis and 0 otherwise (default all individuals are included)